alastairrushworth/inspectdf/README.md

 #### Numeric summaries

 `report_numeric` generates statistical summaries of numeric columns contained in a data frame, combining some of the functionality of `summary` and `hist`.
-The tibble returned contains standard numerical summaries (min, max, mean, median etc), but also the percentage of missing entries (`percent_na`) and a simple histogram (`hist`).
+The tibble returned contains standard numerical summaries (min, max, mean, median etc.), but also the percentage of missing entries (`percent_na`) and a simple histogram (`hist`).
 If `show_plot = TRUE` a histogram is generated for each numeric feature.

 ``` r
 report_numeric(starwars, show_plot = T)